-This Request for Proposals ("RFP") is being issued by the TOWN OF MORIAH ("the Town") for ENGINEERING SERVICES for a municipal project.
-The project will be funded by New York State Office of Community Renewal (NYS OCR), and all aspects must be compliant to their requirements, which are included herein as Appendix A.
+This Request for Proposal ("RFP") is being issued by the TOWN OF ST. ARMAND ("the Town") for ARCHITECTURAL SERVICES for a municipal project.
+The project will be funded by the NYS Office of Community Renewal (OCR) and the Community Development Block Program (CDBG)

-Companies with demonstrated experience in Municipal Civil Engineering Projects and public funding agency administration interested in making their services available to the Town are invited to respond to this RFP.
-"Respondents" means the companies or individuals that submit proposals in response to this RFP.
+Companies with demonstrated experience in Municipal Architectural Projects and public funding agency administration interested in making their services available to the Town are invited to respond to this solicitation.
+"Respondents" means the companies or individuals that submit proposals in response to this solicitation.
 It is understood that the selected Respondent acting as an individual, partnership, corporation or other legal entity, is licensed to provide such services in New York State.
-The Respondent shall be financially solvent and each of its members if a joint venture, its employees, agents or sub-consultants of any tier shall be competent to perform the services required under this RFP document.
+The Respondent shall be financially solvent and each of its members if a joint venture, its employees, agents or subconsultants of any tier shall be competent to perform the services required.

-The Town is seeking to encourage participation by respondents who are DBE/MBE/WBE, Section 3 and/or Service -Disabled Veterans' business enterprises.
-For the purposes of the project, the Town is requiring a documented DBE/MBE/WBE & Section 3 participation compliance & good faith effort per the Program requirements listed in Appendix A by providing evidence of direct solicitation to these required DBEs after contract award, but before given Notice to Proceed.
+The Town is seeking to encourage participation by respondents who are DBE/MBE/WBE, Section 3 and/ or Service -Disabled Veterans' business enterprises.

-Nothing in this RFP shall be construed to create any legal obligation on the part of the Town or any respondents.
-The Town reserves the right, in its sole discretion, to amend, suspend, terminate, or reissue this RFP in whole or in part, at any stage.
-In no event shall the Town be liable to respondents for any cost or damages incurred in connection with the RFP process, including but not limited to, any and all costs of preparing a response to this RFP or any other costs incurred in reliance on this RFP.
+Nothing in this solicitation shall be construed to create any legal obligation on the part of the Town or any respondents.
+The Town reserves the right, in its sole discretion, to amend, suspend, terminate, or reissue this solicitation in whole or in part, at any stage.
+In no event shall the Town be liable to respondents for any cost or damages incurred in connection with the solicitation process, including but not limited to, any and all costs of preparing a response to this solicitation or any other costs incurred in reliance on this solicitation.
 No respondent shall be entitled to repayment from the Town for any costs, expenses or fees related to this RFP.
-All supporting documentation submitted in response to this RFP will become the property of the Town.
-Respondents may also withdraw their interest in the RFP, in writing, at any point in time as more information becomes known.
+All supporting documentation submitted in response to this solicitation will become the property of the Town.
+Respondents may also withdraw their interest in the solicitation, in writing, at any point in time as more information becomes known.